ladroop/Stream-recorder-for-adult-cam-sites-that-do-not-support-or-use-standard-HLS/README.md

 Adds a record button to adult webcam sites that do not support HLS or use non standard HLS

 it works on:

-stripchat.com,
+stripchat.com
-www.manyvids.com,
+www.manyvids.com
-www.livejasmin.com,
+www.livejasmin.com
-www.xcams.com,
+www.xcams.com
-www.secretfriends.com,
+www.secretfriends.com
-www.soulcams.com,
+www.soulcams.com
-www.cameraprive.com,
+www.cameraprive.com
 showup.tv

--After ~6 seconds a little panel will occur with stop/record and preview.
+-If the script detects live video op the page a little panel will occur after ~6 seconds with stop/record and preview.

 -Just click the rec button to start recording and click again to pauze and stop to save it to disk.